 Rev. David Keller leads singing at Concord's Homeless Memorial Day, 2012.

-Homeless Memorial Day, coinciding with the longest night of the year, is an annual opportunity to remember the lives of those whose deaths were hastened by homelessness, and to rededicate ourselves to efforts that make decent, affordable housing available for everyone.
+Coinciding with the longest night of the year, Homeless Memorial Day is an annual opportunity to remember the lives of those whose deaths were hastened by homelessness, and to rededicate ourselves to efforts that make decent, affordable housing available for everyone.

 "Inocente" tells the inspiring tale of a young woman's determination to thrive despite being homeless.
 Refreshments, conversations, and donations accepted to support the Concord Coalition to End Homelessness and the Concord Homeless Resource Center.